ITSJKS/Meme-Generator/README.md

 ### Working of our AI model

+#### Libraries Used

+In this Model we are using a Bunch of libraries such as nltk(Natural language tool kit),which contains all the tools for cleaning up text and preparing and for deep learning algorithms we are using json, which loads json files directly into Python, pickle, which loads pickle files, (numpy) which can perform linear algebra operations very efficiently, and keras, which is the deep learning framework we’ll be using. we will use a nested for loop to extract all of the words within “patterns” and add them to our words list.

+#### Process

+We then add to our documents list each pair of patterns with their corresponding tag.
+We also add the tags into our classes list, and we use a simple conditional statement to prevent repeats.
+Next, we will take the words list and lemmatize and lowercase all the words inside.Now we will initialize our training data with a variable training.
+We have a feature called output_row which simply acts as a key for the list.
+We then shuffle our training set and do a train-test-split, with the patterns being the X variable and the intents being the Y variable.
+Now that we have our training and test data ready, we will now use a deep learning model from keras called Sequential.
+This particular network has 3 layers, with the first one having 128 neurons, the second one having 64 neurons and the third one having the number of intents as the number of neurons.
+After the model is trained, the whole thing is turned into a numpy array and saved as chatbot_model.h5.
+We have the clean_up_sentence() function which cleans up any sentences that are inputted.
+This function is used in the bow() function, which takes the sentences that are cleaned up and creates a bag of words that are used for predicting classes.

+#### Prediction

+In our predict_class() function, we use an error threshold of 0.25 to avoid too much overfitting.
+The function getResponse() takes the list outputted and checks the json file and outputs the most response with the highest probability.
 ## Model Accuracy

 Our model is giving an Accuracy of 90%, with tranining on better dataset we can get it to 95%+.